-NOTES:

-1> The packet number always increments by one as packets are sent.
-Packet numbers will roll over if greater then 4 billion, or if greater than 2 billion and the job number is changed.

-2> Chromatograph test number will roll over at 65536

-3> The last comma delineated item is the simple checksum, it will always have a C preceding the ASCII 8 bit number.
+NOTES: The packet number always increments by one (1) as packets are sent.
+Packet numbers will roll over if greater than 4 billion, or if greater than 2 billion and the job number is changed.
+Chromatograph test number will roll over at 65536.
+The last comma delineated item is the simple checksum, it will always have a C preceding the ASCII 8 bit number.

-Bloodhound ERROR Number Codes In the Error Field
+12. Bloodhound ERROR Number Codes In the Error Field